elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-collaborative-learning-contribute-to-a-better-learning-experience.md

 url: /learn/education-studies/questions/how-can-collaborative-learning-contribute-to-a-better-learning-experience
 score: -1.0
 related_article1:
-    id: 165481
+    id: 165476
-    title: How can comparing and contrasting information help in understanding the relationship between information?
+    title: >-
+        How does the spectrum of understanding relate to higher order learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-comparing-and-contrasting-information-help-in-understanding-the-relationship-between-information
+    url: /learn/education-studies/questions/how-does-the-spectrum-of-understanding-relate-to-higher-order-learning
 related_article2:
-    id: 165484
+    id: 165493
+    title: >-
-    title: What are effective methods for testing and evaluating the practical use of information?
+        What are the key components of developing analytical skills for critical thinking?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-effective-methods-for-testing-and-evaluating-the-practical-use-of-information
+    url: /learn/education-studies/questions/what-are-the-key-components-of-developing-analytical-skills-for-critical-thinking
 related_article3:
-    id: 165476
+    id: 165477
-    title: How does the spectrum of understanding relate to higher order learning?
+    title: >-
+        What are critical questions for learning and how do they apply to the learning framework?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-the-spectrum-of-understanding-relate-to-higher-order-learning
+    url: /learn/education-studies/questions/what-are-critical-questions-for-learning-and-how-do-they-apply-to-the-learning-framework
 related_article4:
-    id: 165478
+    id: 165499
-    title: Why is contextual learning important in the framework for learning?
+    title: >-
+        What are some active engagement techniques to enhance the learning experience?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-contextual-learning-important-in-the-framework-for-learning
+    url: /learn/education-studies/questions/what-are-some-active-engagement-techniques-to-enhance-the-learning-experience
 related_article5:
-    id: 165477
+    id: 165487
-    title: What are critical questions for learning and how do they apply to the learning framework?
+    title: >-
+        What is the difference between lower order and higher order learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-critical-questions-for-learning-and-how-do-they-apply-to-the-learning-framework
+    url: /learn/education-studies/questions/what-is-the-difference-between-lower-order-and-higher-order-learning
 ---

 &nbsp;